-Comparative analysis: Few towns in the world can provide such complete evidence for the response by urban governors to the needs of their citizens for adequate provision of drinking water, showing the continuous development of an urban water supply system from the early modern period up to the late 19th century challenge of industrialization and the sanitary crisis.
-This includes pre-modern water canals, buildings and water infrastructure from the Renaissance and Baroque periods, late-19th century waterworks using innovative pumping technology and wider exploitation of the water supply for generating power.
+Comparative analysis: Few towns in the world can provide such complete evidence for the response by urban governors to the needs of their citizens for adequate provision of drinking water, showing the continuous development of an urban water-supply system from the early modern period up to the challenge of industrialization and the Sanitary Crisis.
+This includes pre-modern water canals, buildings and water infrastructure from the Renaissance and Baroque periods, late 19th-century waterworks using innovative pumping technology and wider exploitation of the water supply for generating power.